 As Keynes famously noted, few individuals would change their way of life due to a decline in interest rates.
-Therefore, the contemporary theory of consumption theory started with his general theory, which held that "man is disposed of, as a rule, and on the average, to increase his consumption as his income increases, but not by as much as the increase in his income" (Keynes, 1936:96).
+Therefore, the contemporary theory of consumption theory started with his general theory, which held that "man's disposed of his consumption will rise with the increase in his income on average, but not at the same rate as his income" (Keynes, 1936:96).
 A postulate of Keynes states that, overall, families will enhance their welfare by acquiring more of the commodities and services that have been created and will be produced in the future.
 This key element of collective demand enables them to improve their well-being.
 Economists have examined in-depth the probable drivers of the aggregate consumption function since this is of importance to an understanding of the aggregate consumption function.
 Numerous thoughts on consumption exist, but there is no single theory that accounts for all economies.
-The primary goals of this research are to investigate the relationship between income and consumption expenditure in Nigeria, as well as to assess the impact of macroeconomic variables such as inflation, gross fixed capital, and exchange rate on household consumption expenditure.
+The primary goal of this study is to examine the link between income and consumption.
+The purpose of this study is to look into the relationship between income and consumption expenditure in Nigeria, as well as to assess the impact of macroeconomic variables like inflation, gross fixed capital, and the exchange rate on household consumption expenditure.

-THEORETICAL LITERATURE REVIEW
+2.0 THEORETICAL LITERATURE REVIEW